 While the Adonit Switch may have a low price tag, it certainly doesn’t mean it lacks in style or usefulness.
 That’s right, the Switch doubles as a stylus and an actual pen.
-Roll the striped grip-end, and you’ll find a ball-point pen sliding out.
+Roll the striped grip-end and a ballpoint pen slips out.
 Rotate to take off the cap on the other side, and voilà, you have a precision stylus.

 The precision stylus has a disk at the end, allowing for more precise marks on your tablet.
 It feels and weighs about the same as a normal pen, and can easily be mistaken for one.
 It can be used to draw, but you’re better off sticking with writing notes with the Adonit Switch.
 The ball-point pen writes fairly well and adds an immensely useful function if you happen to always carry a stylus around.

 Adonit probably offers the most precise and fine stylus tips of any manufacturer.
 Although the Jot Script is well-liked for its extra fine tip, it only works with iOS devices, which limits its reach.
-The benefit if the Adonit Jot Pro, is that it works on most touchscreen devices, including both iPads and Android tablets.
-It will probably also work on Windows tablets, too, but we haven’t tested that theory.
+The benefit of the Adonit Pro 3 is that it works on most touchscreen devices, including iPads and Android tablets.
+It will probably also work on Windows tablets too, but we haven’t tested that theory.

-The Jot Pro has a very fine point, which makes it perfect for taking notes.
+The Pro 3 has a very fine point, which makes it perfect for taking notes.
 When precision is the order of the day, it doesn’t get much better than this.
-The Jot Pro looks and feels like a regular ballpoint pen, with the addition of a small plastic disc on the tip to protect the screen.
-It even comes in several different colors, including a nice turquoise and bright red.
+The Pro 3 looks and feels like a regular ballpoint pen, with the addition of a small plastic disc on the tip to protect the screen.
+It even comes in several different colors, including a nice rose gold and midnight blue.

 Adonit is one of the best styli manufacturers in existence, one that recently added the Adonit Pixel to its already impressive lineup.
-While it’s true that the Apple Pencil is one of the most accurate styli that you can get, it’s only compatible with the iPad Pro.
-In contrast, the Pixel stylus is compatible with iPhone 5 and higher, third and fourth-gen iPads, all iPad Minis, the iPad Air, and the 12.9-inch iPad Pro.
-Unfortunately, however, it’s not compatible with the 9.7-inch iPad Pro.
+The Pixel stylus is compatible with iPhone 5 and higher, third and fourth-gen iPads, all iPad Minis, the iPad Air, and the 12.9-inch iPad Pro.

 Like Adonit’s other wears, the Pixel has a 1.9-millimeter tip instead of a disc, allowing for easy drawing and sketching.
 The stylus’ tip has improved drag performance as well, to make it feel like you’re writing on paper.
 A USB dongle also allows you to charge the stylus via your computer, while a host of programmable buttons let you perform a variety of customized actions on the fly.
 If you’re looking for a blue-ribbon stylus that touts solid functionality across the board, you can’t go wrong with the Pixel.